grapheo12/pirateship/scripts/README.md

 If you don't, the experiments run to completion, the logs are copied back to your local machine and the results are plotted (in `workdir/results`).

-Finally, teardown the setup using `python3 scripts_v2 teardown -c path/to/toml -d path/to/workdir`
+Finally, teardown the setup using `python3 scripts teardown -c path/to/toml -d path/to/workdir`

 # Running experiments one step at a time.

-To deploy: `python3 scripts_v2 deploy -c path/to/toml`
+To deploy: `python3 scripts deploy -c path/to/toml`

-To deploy experiments: `python3 scripts_v2 deploy-experiments -c path/to/toml -d path/to/workdir`
+To deploy experiments: `python3 scripts deploy-experiments -c path/to/toml -d path/to/workdir`

-To run experiments: `python3 scripts_v2 run-experiments -c path/to/toml -d path/to/workdir`
+To run experiments: `python3 scripts run-experiments -c path/to/toml -d path/to/workdir`

-To check running status of experiments: `python3 scripts_v2 status -c path/to/toml -d path/to/workdir`
+To check running status of experiments: `python3 scripts status -c path/to/toml -d path/to/workdir`

-To copy logs back to local VM: `python3 scripts_v2 sync-local -c path/to/toml -d path/to/workdir`
+To copy logs back to local VM: `python3 scripts sync-local -c path/to/toml -d path/to/workdir`

-To plot results: `python3 scripts_v2 results -c path/to/toml -d path/to/workdir`
+To plot results: `python3 scripts results -c path/to/toml -d path/to/workdir`

 # Helper methods

-To clean dev VM: `python3 scripts_v2 clean-dev -c path/to/toml -d path/to/workdir`
+To clean dev VM: `python3 scripts clean-dev -c path/to/toml -d path/to/workdir`

-To SSH into a VM: `python3 scripts_v2 ssh -c path/to/toml -d path/to/workdir [-n name_of_vm]`
+To SSH into a VM: `python3 scripts ssh -c path/to/toml -d path/to/workdir [-n name_of_vm]`

-To run a command in all VMs: `python3 scripts_v2 run-command -c path/to/toml -d path/to/workdir -cmd "command"`
+To run a command in all VMs: `python3 scripts run-command -c path/to/toml -d path/to/workdir -cmd "command"`

-To reuse the same deployment in a new experiment setup: `python3 scripts_v2 reuse-deployment -c path/to/new/experiment/toml -d path/to/old/workdir`
+To reuse the same deployment in a new experiment setup: `python3 scripts reuse-deployment -c path/to/new/experiment/toml -d path/to/old/workdir`

 # What if something goes wrong?